Adaptive robust estimation in sparse vector model: Introduction

 \item[(b)] {\it Gaussian noise $\xi_i$ and unknown $\s$.} The results on the non-asymptotic minimax rates are summarized in the first column of Table 1.
 Notice an interesting effect -- the rates of estimation of $\s^2$ and of the norm $\|\bt\|_2$ when the noise is Gaussian are faster than the optimal rates when the noise is sub-Gaussian.
 This can be seen by comparing the first column of Table 1 with the particular case $a=2$ of the second column corresponding to sub-Gaussian noise. \end{itemize}

 Some comments about Table 1 and additional details are in order. \begin{itemize} \item The difference between the minimax rates for estimation of $\bt$ and estimation of the $\ell_2$-norm $\|\bt\|_2$ turns out to be specific for the pure Gaussian noise model.
 It disappears for the classes $\mathcal{G}_{a,\tau}$ and $\mathcal{P}_{a,\tau}$.
-This is somewhat unexpected since $\mathcal{G}_{2,\tau}$ is the class of sub-Gaussian distributions, and it turns out that $\|\bt\|_2$ is estimated optimally at different rates for sub-Gaussian and pure Gaussian noise.
-Another conclusion is that if the noise is not Gaussian and $\s$ is unknown, the minimax rate for $\|\bt\|_2$ does not have an elbow between the "dense" ($s>\sqrt{d}$) and the "sparse" ($s\le \sqrt{d}$) zones. \item For the problem of estimation of variance $\s^2$ with {\it known} distribution of the noise $P_\xi$, we consider a more general setting than (b) mentioned above.
+In particular, if the noise is in one of these classes and $\s$ is unknown, the minimax rate for $\|\bt\|_2$ does not have an elbow between the "dense" ($s>\sqrt{d}$) and the "sparse" ($s\le \sqrt{d}$) zones, in contrast to the Gaussian case. \item For the problem of estimation of variance $\s^2$ with {\it known} distribution of the noise $P_\xi$, we consider a more general setting than (b) mentioned above.
 We show that when the noise distribution is exactly known (and satisfies a rather general assumption, not necessarily Gaussian - can have polynomial tails), then the rate of estimation of $\sigma^2$ can be as fast as $\max\left(\frac1{\sqrt{d}}, \frac{s}{d}\right)$, which is faster than the optimal rate $\max\left(\frac1{\sqrt{d}}, \frac{s}{d}\log\left(\frac{ed}{s}\right)\right)$ for the class of sub-Gaussian noise.
 In other words, the phenomenon of improved rate is not due to the Gaussian character of the noise but rather to the fact that the noise distribution is known. \item Our findings show that there is a dramatic difference between the behavior of optimal estimators of $\bt$ in the sparse sequence model and in the sparse linear regression model with "well spread" regressors.
 It is known from \cite{Gautier2013, Belloni2014} that in sparse linear regression with "well spread" regressors (that is, having positive variance), the rates of estimating $\bt$ are the same for the noise with sub-Gaussian and polynomial tails.
-We show that the situation is quite different in the sparse sequence model, where the optimal rates are much slower and depend on the polynomial index of the noise. \item The rates shown in Table 1 for the classes $\mathcal{G}_{a,\tau}$ and $\mathcal{P}_{a,\tau}$ are achieved on estimators that are adaptive to the sparsity index $s$.
-Thus, knowing or not knowing $s$ does not influence the optimal rates of estimation when the distribution of $\xi$ and the noise level are unknown. \end{itemize}
+In particular, Theorem 1 in \cite{Gautier2013} shows that the self-tuning Dantzig estimator attains sub-Gaussian rates uniformly over the class of symmetric error distributions with bounded absolute moment of order $2+\delta$ for $\delta>0$.
+We show that the situation is quite different in the sparse sequence model, where the optimal rates are much slower and depend on the polynomial index of the noise. \end{itemize}